 Training a Cutting Horse is teaching the horse to stop and turn efficiently to control a cow.
 The horse and rider must learn to “read” or understand a cow and what it is likely to do when separated from its herd mates.
 When cattle get scared and move quickly, horses need to be smarter, faster and quicker.

 Showing a Cutting Horse successfully is a team effort involving the competitor, horse, trainer and the herd help.
 The trainer is there to talk about strategy, guide the rider through the run and help with cattle selection.
 Working together, we all have fun!

-Trainer, Nina Lundgren, has NCHA lifetime cutting earnings over $400,000.
+Trainer Nina Lundgren, a 2017 NCHA Members Hall of Fame Inductee, has NCHA lifetime cutting earnings over $532,451 (as of January 2023) .
 She trains and shows weekend and Limited Age Event horses.
 She loves coaching cutting, has patience with students and an ability to help horses and riders become the best they can be.

 At Bonina, it’s a la carte… “according to a menu that prices each item separately”

 Our services are billed according to what we do:

 - Board ~ stall & run ~ includes Oxy-Equine Supplement ~$14/day

 - Board ~ pen ~ includes Oxy-Equine Supplement ~ $10/day